ICAP in talks to buy PLUS stock exchange

-LONDON ICAP IAP.L, the world's largest interdealer broker, is in talks to buy the stock exchange unit of struggling PLUS Markets Group PMK.L in preparation for new rules that will push more of the broker's business on to exchanges.
+LONDON ICAP IAP.L, the world's largest interdealer broker, is in talks to buy the stock exchange unit of PLUS Markets Group PMK.L, in a move to pre-empt regulatory reforms to increase the use of exchanges.

 PLUS said in a regulatory statement on Thursday it was in talks with the broker but there was no certainty a transaction would be completed.

-The talks are seen by analysts as a move by ICAP to pay a cut price for PLUS' exchange license, a potentially attractive asset at a time when global regulators are looking to force more of ICAP's core over-the-counter derivatives markets to use exchanges.
+The talks are seen by analysts as a move by ICAP to get on the cheap PLUS' exchange licence, a prized asset at a time that global regulators are looking to force more of ICAP's core over-the-counter derivatives markets to use exchanges.

-"Given PLUS has been up for sale for some time, the primary interest for ICAP probably isn't PLUS's existing businesses, but the opportunity to pick up an exchange license on the cheap," said Richard Perrott, an analyst at Berenberg Bank.

 PLUS said on Monday it was planning to close after failing to secure a buyer, but the deal offers a lifeline to PLUS' 156 listed companies that were facing the prospect of going private or seeking other exchanges.